Rinwasyu/kot/README.md

+# kot
-# kot - A command-line based text editor.
+Kot is a command-line based text editor.